PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 before the conditional terminal Mean/attention stage.
 Boundary-input cleanup now accepts an optional scope while remaining standalone-compatible.

+The late Dequantize/Concat/Quantize, unary-passthrough, and unary-fan-out sequence also shares one scope.
+The scope begins after the raw Dequantize/ HardSigmoid/Quantize bridge rewrite and ends before the raw swish rewrite, so no legacy ModelIR mutation can invalidate its index.
+The three runners retain their exact order and diagnostics while constructing one graph index instead of up to three.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while